 You can take this as an opportunity to expand your cooking horizons with ideas like this cookie recipe.
 Limitation often proves to be freeing, giving you constraints and forcing you to be creative with your cooking ideas.

 Look into more specific diet ideas for those doing keto and start to plan out your path to fitness.
+You can also check into the keto diet pills featured on Shark Tank.
 Good luck!

 Keto Not for You?